-Table 2.12 Settings for Global Systems Functions (1 of 2)
+Table 2.12 Settings for Global Systems Functions

-System Function Setting Defau It LocX - One of three operating modes of PC or terminal connected to the control panel through TB12 on the NFS-320/E/C. Note : For a complete list of functions, refer to the NFS-320 Operations Manual .
+System Function Setting Default SIL INH (Silence Inhibit Timer) 0 to 300 seconds 000 AUTO (Auto Silence Timer) - After the time delay expires, functions like pressing the SIGNAL SILENCE key, silencing active outputs programmed as silenceable.
+Note: When Auto Silence activates, special function zone ZF40 will activate and will remain active until a system reset alarm resound or drill (alarm signal for Canadian applications) is initiated.
+Note: In Canadian applications, if auto silence is enabled, the value must be set to 20 minutes.
+An ACS point is required to monitor special function zone ZF40.
+Note: Activation of Auto Silence will activate the Signal Silence LED on the fire panel display and any ACM LED point programmed for Auto Silence.
+000 VERIFY (Alarm Verification Timer) 0 to 240 seconds 60 USA TIME USA time (mm/dd/yy) or EUR time (dd/mm/yy) Press the NEXT or PREVIOUS key to change.
+Note that (European) time changes to 24-hour time format and date format.
+USA TERM - Allows supervision for devices connected to TB11, i.e., FDU-80.
+N = no supervision Y = supervision enabled N AC_DLY AC delay - delays loss of AC reporting for 3 hours.
+Y=AC delay; N=no AC delay Y LocX - One of three operating modes of PC or terminal connected to the control panel through TB12 on the CPU2-640.
+Note: For a complete list of functions, refer to the NFS2-640 Operations Manual.
 LocT -(terminal connected to control panel and located in same room).
 LocM -(same as LocT but requires password).
 RemT -(terminal connected through a modem for Read Status only).
 LocT BLINK - Addressable SLC device LED blink.
 Select from 00 to 16.
 (00 = no blink, 01 = blink every poll, 02 = blink every 2nd poll, 03 = blink every 3rd poll up to 16 = blink every 16th poll).
 Note that this setting affects FlashScan modules only.
 01 ST - The NFPA wiring style used for the SLC.
-6=Class B SLC wiring 4=Class A SLC wiring 4 ACS - Use ACS Selection Groups (Refer to "Annunciator Options" on page 33).
-N or Y N This value can not exceed 30 seconds for ULC installations.
+6=tClass B SLC wiring 4=Class A SLC wiring 4 ACS - Use ACS Selection Groups (Refer to "Annunciator Options" on page 31).
+N or Y N

+\This value can not exceed 30 seconds for ULC installations.
 Can not exceed 60 seconds for UL 864.
-The onboard trouble relay will activate (TB4 on the NFS-320's CPU) and TM-4s will report according to this setting.
-UDACTs or UDACT-2s are notified immediately of AC failure by the panel, regardless of the panel's delay setting.
-Once the UDACT or UDACT-2 receives notification, it operates according to its own programmed AC Fail Delay reporting schedule.